runwayml/learn/docs/how-to/use-models.md

 ## Next Steps
 There are many ways to interact with and create with RunwayML models.
 Here are a few things to try now:
-*  Explore all the model options!
+*  Explore all of the model options!
 RunwayML provides access to many types of models that perform a variety of tasks, such as to [detect objects](create/detect), [transform content](create/transform), and [generate media](create/generate).
 * Try [chaining models together](how-to/chain-models-together).
 * Create with models using a variety of [creative programming and design applications](networking/examples).
-* Use RunwayML as a [plugin](https://runwayml.com/integrations) inside Photoshop and Unity.
+* Use RunwayML as a [plugin](https://runwayml.com/integrations) inside of Photoshop and Unity.